 Grants are funds that do not have to be repaid.
-The programs described below are available to students with financial need and will be incorporated into your financial aid package by CCAD's Financial Aid Office.
+If you need financial aid, the programs described below are available for your application.
+If they are awarded, they can be incorporated into your financial aid package by CCAD’s Financial Aid Office.

 Federal Pell Grant

-Students must be enrolled, pursuing a degree, and demonstrate exceptional financial need to qualify for a Pell Grant.
-Students apply by completing the Free Application for Federal Student Aid (FAFSA).
+To qualify for a Pell Grant, you must be enrolled and pursuing a degree, and you must demonstrate exceptional financial need.
+You can apply by completing the Free Application for Federal Student Aid (FAFSA).

 Federal Supplemental Educational Opportunity Grant

-Requirements for this grant are similar to those of for the Pell Grant.
-FSEOG awards are determined by CCAD's Financial Aid Office after review of each student's FAFSA.
+Similar to the Pell Grant, Federal Supplemental Educational Opportunity Grant awards are determined by CCAD’s Financial Aid Office after a review of each student’s FAFSA.

 Many states provide need-based educational grants to their residents.
-Eligibility is typically determined by completing the FAFSA according to deadlines established by each state.
-For example, the Ohio College Opportunity Grant Program (OCOG) provides need-based tuition assistance to Ohio residents in undergraduate programs at eligible institutions.
-Students apply by completing the FAFSA; the application deadline is October 1 of each year.
+Your eligibility is determined by completing your FAFSA, according to deadlines established by your state.
+For example, the Ohio College Opportunity Grant Program provides need-based tuition assistance to Ohio residents in undergraduate programs at eligible institutions.

 Federal Perkins Loan